Community Food Systems Mentorship Program

 • Mentoring will take place through video calls, phone calls, and e-mail.

-• Each mentee will have approximately 8 hours of one on one time with their mentor over the course of 4 months.
+• Each mentee will have approximately 8 hours of one on one time with their mentor over four months.

 • All mentees are required to participate in an on-boarding/kick-off call with Wallace Center staff at the launch of the program.